UniqueCas1/My-DSA-Data_Analysis-Project-Documentation/README.md

 - Handling missing data in cells and labelling them as “N/A”.
 - Reformatting data set.

-These were all done to ensure data quality with the rows being 1465 rows in total.
+These were all done to ensure data integrity with the rows being 1465 rows in total.

 In the later phase, the worksheet was converted into a table, and some new columns were introduced using formulas including:
 Price bucket, Potential revenue, Rating + Rating count, etc.